 it will ask for the first empty slot returned by the

 required_slots are filled the form will be deactivated.

-If needed, you can update the required slots of your form dynamically.
-This is, for example, useful when you need further details based on how a previous slot was filled or you want to change the order in which slots are requested.
+You can update the required slots of your form dynamically.
+This is, for example, useful when you need to fill additional slots based on how a previous slot was filled or when you want to change the order in which slots are requested.

-If you are using the Rasa SDK, we recommend you to use the
+If you are using the Rasa SDK, we strongly recommend that you use the

 required_slots to fit your dynamic behavior.
-You should implement
+You must implement

 extract_<slot name> for every slot which doesn't use a predefined mapping,